qoq/wiijoy/README.md

 Testing:

-    Plug WiiJoy into a joystick port.
+- Plug WiiJoy into a joystick port.
 The LED should light up.
-    Connect Wii Nunchuck/Classic  to the adapter.
+- Connect Wii Nunchuck/Classic  to the adapter.
 The LED should turn off (Controller detected).
 If the LED stays on, check Nunchuck connection.
-    Press fire (Z).
+- Press fire (Z).
 The LED should light up.
-    Press (C) button.
+- Press (C) button.
 The LED should start blinking (this is the "rapid fire" function of the adapter).

 More information: https://github.com/qoq/wiijoy

+# The PCB & programmed MCU or complete DYI kit are available for purchasing on eBay

 Have fun!